sekika/kaidoku/docs/index.md

 layout: default
 ---

-Kaidoku can solve sudoku puzzles, play with the puzzles and create sudoku puzzles from command-line interface.
+Kaidoku can solve **sudoku** puzzles as shown in the figure, play with the puzzles and create sudoku puzzles with a command-line interface.

 ![](img/3-1.jpg)

 Kaidoku is a

 * **player** of sudoku.
 You can play original sudoku puzzles in various level of difficulty with command line interface.
 You can get hints when you want.
 * **solver** of sudoku.
 It can solve sudoku puzzles.
-It evaluates if a given puzzle is valid sudoku with unique solution, or invalid sudoku with no solution or multiple solutions.
-It can show the procedure of solving a sudoku puzzle with various logics.
-Based on the logics required to solve a sudoku puzzle, it identifies the difficulty of the sudoku puzzles for humans to solve.
+It evaluates if a given puzzle is valid sudoku with unique solution.
+It also shows the procedure of solving a sudoku puzzle with various logics.
 * **creater** of sudoku.
 It can create new sudoku puzzles.
 The puzzles shipped with this program was created by the program itself.
+You can grow the numbers of sudoku puzzles by this program itself.

 # [](#header-1)Install